-Do you think that you don’t need a will?
+Do you think you don’t need a will?

 Or maybe you drafted a will by yourself that you think is adequate.

-Did you know that Warren Burger, former Chief Justice of the Supreme Court drafted his own will which resulted in hundreds of thousands of dollars in unnecessary taxes and probate fees?
+Did you know that Warren Burger, former Chief Justice of the Supreme Court drafted his own will, yet even his resulted in hundreds of thousands of dollars in unnecessary taxes and probate fees?

-The lesson is that you should have a will and it should be drafted by a professional estate planning attorney.
+The lesson?
+You should have a will - and it should be drafted by a professional estate planning attorney.

-A properly drafted will can provide numerous benefits.
-It outlines who you want to receive your property after you pass away, rather than having the state distribute your assets.
-More importantly, it allows you to name a guardian for your minor children, so that in the unfortunate circumstances of a premature death, your children will be immediately provided for.
+A properly drafted will can give you and your loved ones numerous benefits.
+It outlines exactly who you want to receive your property after you pass away, rather than having the state distribute your assets.
+More importantly, it allows you to name a guardian for your minor children, so that, in the unfortunate circumstances of a premature death, your children will be immediately provided and cared for.
 Your will can also set up a trust for the financial benefit of your minor children.

-Call me today for a free consultation to see how you and your family can benefit from a properly drafted Last Will and Testament and Estate Plan.
+Call me today for a free consultation to see how you and your family can prevent these problems and also benefit from a properly drafted Last Will and Testament and Estate Plan.

 “All you can take with you is that which you’ve given away.’”